Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 {{< example user_approve >}}

 If the user has not yet verified their email address, the server denies the approval.
-If you are absolutely sure that you know what you are doing, you can overwrite this behaviour with the '--allow-unverified' option (there's no short version for options that bypass security measures):
+If you are absolutely sure that you know what you are doing, you can overwrite this behaviour with the 'allow-unverified' option (there's no short version for options that bypass security measures):

 {{< example user_approve_unverified >}}